Skip to content

 #Which Smart TV Platform Is Better for Streaming?

 Both platforms now support all the major streaming apps.
 Vizio’s old SmartCast platform used to be missing key apps, but VIZIO OS runs Netflix, Hulu, Prime Video, Disney+, Max, and Peacock out of the box.
-The rebranding under Walmart has also brought more consistent app updates.
+According to Walmart’s post-acquisition announcement, the rebranding has also brought more consistent app updates and a larger content catalog.

 The platforms differ mostly in navigation speed and voice control depth.
 LG webOS loads apps faster on current hardware and offers tighter Alexa and Google Assistant integration.
 VIZIO OS is straightforward and works well for streaming-focused users who don’t need voice commands.